E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Methodology

-Given a set of historical interactions $\sD$ containing samples of $(q, p)$ indicating that a user interacted with the product $p$ after inputting query $q$, where each product $p$ is associated with a text description $t_p$, e.g., some description of the product, we aim to generate a reasoning factor graph $\mathcal{G} = (\sQ, \sP, \sA, \sE)$ to represent the implicit factors between a pair of relevant query and product.
-Specifically, $\sQ:=\{q\mid (q,p)\in \sD\}$ and $\sP:=\{p\mid (q,p)\in\sD\}$ denote the set of query nodes and product nodes, respectively. $\sA$ denotes the set of text-based reasoning factors, which are intrinsic factors behind the relevance of a query and a product, e.g., the functionality of a product, the intention behind a query, etc. $\sE$ is the set of edges that connect $\sQ$ and $\sP$ to $\sA$, and the commonly connected factors between a query and a product represent specific reasons how they are relevant.
+Given a set of historical interactions $\sD$ containing samples of $(q, p)$ indicating that a user interacted with the product $p$ after inputting query $q$, where each product $p$ is associated with a text description $t_p$, we aim to generate a reasoning factor graph $\mathcal{G} = (\sQ, \sP, \sA, \sE)$ to represent the implicit factors between a pair of relevant query and product.
+Specifically, $\sQ:=\{q\mid (q,p)\in \sD\}$ and $\sP:=\{p\mid (q,p)\in\sD\}$ denote the set of query nodes and product nodes, respectively. $\sA$ denotes the set of nodes containing text segments as reasoning factors. $\sE$ is the set of edges that connect $\sQ$ and $\sP$ to $\sA$, and the commonly connected factors between a query and a product represent specific reasons why they are relevant.

-We design a three-stage pipeline, E-CARE, to mine reasoning factors and their connections to queries and products by analyzing $\sD$.
-Figure \ref{fig:diagram_of_pipeline} shows an overview of this pipeline.
+A three-stage pipeline comprising LLM reasoning, node clustering, and edge filtering is designed to mine reasoning factors and their connections from historical interactions by analyzing $\sD$ with LLMs.